Leopold Square

-Leopold Square is a mixed-use development in Sheffield's West End, England, located at the corner of Leopold Street and West Street.
-The development, by Ask Developments and Gleeson's in collaboration with local architects AXIS Architecture, comprises the refurbishment of the former Central Technical School buildings, built between 1870 and 1894, into apartments, bars, restaurants and a hotel.
-The development also has a new angular building to house a bar and a restaurant, and the creation of a brand new public square.
-The redevelopment of the old buildings began in 2004, following years of use as council offices after the closure of the Schools.

 Leopold Square is Sheffield's best new building, as voted for by people living and working in the city.
 At an awards ceremony held at the Showroom on 16 February 2011, the scheme won the People's Award as part of the Sheffield Design Awards 2010 - an event sponsored by Sheffield Civic Trust and RIBA Yorkshire every two years.
 200 jobs were created through the project.